blooo-io/app-acre/doc/acre.md

 ## Descriptors and wallet policies

-The Bitcoin app uses a language similar to [output script descriptors](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) in order to represent the wallets that can be used to sign transactions.
+The Acre app uses a language similar to [output script descriptors](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) in order to represent the wallets that can be used to sign transactions.
 Wallet policies need to be registered on the device, with an interactive process that requires user's approval.

 See [here](wallet.md) for detailed information on the wallet policy language.